mozilla/firefox-translations-models/evaluation/prod/results.md

 ## Translators

-1. **bergamot** - uses compiled  [bergamot-translator](https://github.com/mozilla/bergamot-translator)  (wrapper for marian that is used by Firefox Translations web extension)
+1. **bergamot** - uses compiled  [bergamot-translator](https://github.com/mozilla/bergamot-translator)  (wrapper for marian which is used by Firefox Translations web extension)
 2. **marian** - uses compiled [marian](https://github.com/marian-nmt/marian-dev) (translation engine bergamot-translator is based on)
 3. **google** - uses Google Translation [API](https://cloud.google.com/translate)
 4. **microsoft** - uses Azure Cognitive Services Translator [API](https://azure.microsoft.com/en-us/services/cognitive-services/translator/)

-Translation quality of Marian and Bergamot is supposed to be very similar.
+The translation qualities of Marian and Bergamot are supposed to be very similar.

 ## Method

-We use official WMT ([Conference on Machine Translation](http://statmt.org/wmt21/)) parallel datasets.
+We use official WMT ([Conference on Machine Translation](https://statmt.org/wmt21/)) parallel datasets.
 Available datsets are discovered automatically based on a language pair.

 We perform translation from source to target langauge using one of 4 translation systems and then compare the result with the dataset reference and calculate BLEU score.

-Evaluation is done using [SacreBLEU](https://github.com/mjpost/sacrebleu) tool which is reliable and widely used in academic world.
+Evaluation is done using the [SacreBLEU](https://github.com/mjpost/sacrebleu) tool, which is reliable and widely used in the academic world.

 Both absolute and relative differences in BLEU scores between Bergamot and other systems are reported.